gSchool/ada-developer-skills/01-roundtable-guides/roundtable-guide-template-hidden.md

 * XXX (an icebreaker or a temperature check question)
 * What questions do you have?

-Guiding Questions and Concepts to Review.
+Guiding Questions and Concepts to Review:
 *
 *